PaulZC/XLR8_VGA_HDMI_XB/README.md

 - GNSS latitude, longitude and altitude using the SparkFun u-blox library over I2C
 - print and println examples

+Also included is an example which demonstrates the XB's sound-making capabilities.

 ## Resources

 - https://www.aloriumtech.com/sno-quickstart/